Kdoje/Magic8Ball/epd1in54/README.md

     * Write a UTF-8 string value using `|` to separate entries.
 For example `Open your third eye|consider purchasing dominos|Go to Jail.
 Do not pass go, Do not collect $200`
     * Then shake the ball to observe one of your entries appear

+### Limitations
+* You can have 20 phrases with about a 480 character limit in the message to set them.
+You can probably expand this with a more complex packet protocol, but it works good enough for now